Skip to content

 “It’s very personal to me,” says Lisset.
 “I’m a single mother.
 I had my kids really young, I had my daughter when I was 17.
 I went through the whole process of going through domestic violence, going through shelter, having to rebuild myself as a woman, raising my kids by myself.
 This is personal to me, giving back.
 Because once upon a time, I was receiving services too.”

+From her perspective, the Toy Drive is really about moms.
 “The kids don’t need to know where the gifts come from!
 We’re making it happen for mom, making things a little better for mom.
 Life is hard enough for moms.
 Letting them know that someone has their back, that someone’s there to support them, that’s definitely a gift.”

 Thank you, from all of us at Way Finders, to those who supported our Toy Drive!